elf33032/Project189E/README.md

 2. trello board: Not set up yet.

 3. Come up with the project idea and proposal.
 Split the project into different parts.
+Working on designing the logo of the app, as well as the name of the app, which would determine the genre of the app(color, style, etc.)